 Instructions:

-Draw your shape by left mouse clicking on the canvas.
-Where you want a split in the pattern (new pattern piece) right click.
+Draw your shape by left mouse clicking or tapping on the canvas.
+Where you want a split/new pattern piece in the gusset (perimeter side loop) right click.
 Split points are shown with red markers.
+On mobile you can make them red split points after the shape is completed.

 Printing and Assembling: